The U.S. Albums

 The U.S. Albums is a box set compilation comprising the remastered American albums released by the Beatles between 1964 and 1970.
 The box set was released on 21 January 2014 in the United States, marking the fiftieth anniversary of the Beatles' first trip to the US and first American album from Capitol Records, Meet the Beatles!

 Disc listing

-All 13 unique albums released by Capitol Records are included in the box set (eight of which were previously released in The Capitol Albums, Volume 1 and Volume 2—which, unlike the U.S. Albums set, were sourced from the Capitol master tapes).
+All 13 unique albums released by Capitol Records are included in the box set (eight of which were previously released in The Capitol Albums, Volume 1 and Volume 2—which, unlike this U.S. Albums set, were sourced from the original Capitol master tapes).
 The set contains remastered mono and stereo versions of each album, except The Beatles' Story and Hey Jude, which are presented only in stereo.
-Additionally, Yesterday and Today, and the US versions of A Hard Day's Night and Revolver were released for the first time on CD in this box set.
+Additionally, the two aforementioned albums, Yesterday and Today, and the US versions of A Hard Day's Night and Revolver were released for the first time on CD in this box set.
 The Beatles' Story (in stereo only) is the only album from the box set that is not available separately.